enkidevs/curriculum/lua/roblox-studio/understanding-studio/studio-interface.md

 ??? displays the available services.

-- 'The explorer tab found in the view interface'
+- The explorer tab found in the view interface
-- 'The view tab'
+- The view tab
-- 'The game settings in the home tab'
+- The properties display
-- 'The advanced settings in the models tab'
+- The advanced settings in the models tab

 ---
 ## Revision

-??? displays the available services.
+??? displays any script outputs when the game is run.

-- 'The explorer tab found in the view interface'
+- The output display
-- 'The view tab'
+- The explorer tab found in the view interface
-- 'The game settings in the home tab'
+- The view tab
-- 'The advanced settings in the models tab'
+- The properties display

 ---